Table of Contents

-In one of our last articles, we already said that recently Amazon has begun to more strictly monitor seller accounts for TOS compliance.
-In many forums, sellers complain that Amazon has restricted them to contact their customers indefinitely for very vague reasons.
+In one of our last articles, we already said that recently Amazon has begun to more strictly monitor every Seller Central account for TOS compliance.
+In many forums, sellers complain that Amazon has restricted them from contacting buyers indefinitely for very vague reasons.
 And now, this review request feature, sanctioned by Amazon, brings even more suspicion.

 Due to this, Amazon has updated its communication guidelines to clarify the policies and confirm that no major changes have occurred.

 You can still use the Buyer-Seller messaging system and 3rd party services to send product and feedback requests.
 And you can still use the links to direct buyers to leave a review or feedback.

 At the same time, don’t forget the rules that must be strictly followed to comply with Amazon Terms of Service.
 We decided to briefly go over the main points disclosed in our article Temporarily restricted from initiating contact with buyers: How to Request Product Review Safely that you should avoid when messaging your buyers: